cuiyongbo/hello-world/my_wiki/shell_command/smem_manual.rst

    as the :abbr:`PSS (Proportional Set Size)`.
 The USS and PSS only include physical memory usage.
    They do not include memory that has been swapped out to disk.

-   Memory can be reported by process, by user, by mapping, or systemwide.
-Both text mode and graphical output are available.

 **OPTIONS**

    **Hot Options**

-      .. option:: -h, --help

-         Show help.

       .. option:: -H, --no-header